-EspCC+IFN can be secreted under gut-simulating conditions.
+EspCC+IFN can be secreted under simulated gut conditions.
 To assess whether EspC-mediated secretion can occur in the GIT, we tested the secretion of EspCC+IFN under gut-simulating conditions in vitro.
-For that, E. coli Top10 ΔdsbA strain carrying either the EspCC or the EspCC+IFN plasmids were grown anaerobically in DMEM supplemented with various dilutions of synthetic fecal stool media (1:1, 1:5 and 1:10).
+To that end, TOP10 E. coli ΔdsbA carrying either the EspCC or the EspCC+IFN plasmids were grown anaerobically in DMEM supplemented with various dilutions of synthetic fecal stool media (1:1, 1:5, and 1:10).
 In addition, the strains were grown anaerobically in full DMEM as a control, as this medium has been previously shown to induce EspC-medicated secretion under aerobic conditions.
 We observed that EspCC+IFN was secreted to varying degrees in all tested conditions (Figure 8).
-The strongest secretion occurred in bacteria grown in full DMEM, with a gradual reduction as the proportion of synthetic fecal in the medium increased.
-Surprisingly, while IFN was consistently detected in supernatants of bacteria carrying the EspCC+IFN plasmid under all growth conditions, EspCC+IFN expression was only clearly observed in the bacterial pellet when grown in full DMEM.
+The strongest secretion occurred in bacteria grown in full DMEM, with a gradual reduction as the proportion of synthetic fecal material in the medium increased.
+Surprisingly, while IFN was consistently detected in the supernatants of bacteria carrying the EspCC+IFN plasmid under all growth conditions, EspCC+IFN expression was only clearly observed in the bacterial pellet when grown in full DMEM.
 Bacteria grown in the 1:10 dilution of synthetic fecal medium exhibited partial expression, whereas no expression was detected in the 1:1 and 1:5 dilutions (Figure 8).
-To investigate this discrepancy between protein secretion and expression, considering that protein expression is a prerequisite for secretion, we analyzed the bacterial pellets for DnaK, a housekeeping protein used as a marker for bacterial growth.
-Western-blot analysis with an anti-DnaK antibody revealed a pattern similar to that of IFN expression in the bacterial pellets, showing that samples grown in media with higher concentrations of synthetic fecal content had reduced levels of DnaK (Figure 8).
-Given that the plating of these cultures on LB agar showed a similar number of colony-forming units across all conditions (data not shown), we concluded that the reduced EspCC+IFN signal in the pellets was due to less effective detection and technical limitations rather then decreased protein expression.
+To investigate this discrepancy between protein secretion and expression, given that protein expression is a prerequisite for secretion, we analyzed the bacterial pellets for DnaK, a housekeeping protein used as a marker for bacterial growth.
+Western blotting revealed a pattern similar to that of IFN expression in the bacterial pellets, showing that samples grown in media with higher levels of synthetic fecal content had reduced levels of DnaK (Figure 8).
+Given that the plating of these cultures on LB agar showed a similar number of colony-forming units across all conditions (data not shown), we concluded that the reduced EspCC+IFN signal in the pellets was due to less effective detection and technical limitations rather than decreased protein expression.
 These limitations may stem from the presence of residual salts or metabolites, originating from the synthetic fecal medium, that interfere with antibody binding, as previously reported 50.
-Interestingly, this issue was not observed in the supernatant samples, likely because these samples were pretreated with trichloric acid, which helps to precipitate proteins and dissociate them from salts and metabolites 51.
+Interestingly, this issue was not observed in the supernatant samples, likely because these samples were pretreated with TCA, which helps precipitate proteins and dissociate them from salts and metabolites 51.
 This suggests that while synthetic feces can complicate protein detection in bacterial lysates, it does not interfere with the ability to detect secreted proteins in the culture supernatants.
-In summary, our results indicate that EspCC+IFN can be secreted under gut-simulating conditions, in vitro.
-This supports the feasibility of using an EspC-medicated system for biologics delivery in vivo.
+In summary, our results indicate that EspCC+IFN can be secreted under gut-simulating conditions in vitro.
+This supports the feasibility of using an EspC-medicated system for the delivery of biologics in vivo.

 Discussion